NiharChuri/devfolio-vite/README.md

-# VirtualR
+# devfolio-vite

-VirtualR is a modern, interactive React portfolio website built with Vite and styled with Tailwind CSS.
+devfolio-vite is a modern, interactive React portfolio website built with Vite and styled with Tailwind CSS.
 It showcases projects with smooth animations and responsive design using GSAP, Framer Motion, Ant Design components, and more.

 ## Features